Bench Press Technique

 - Not using the overhead press alongside the bench press.
 The bench press works your front shoulders (anterior deltoids) much more than your back shoulders (posterior deltoids).
 You need to perform an overhead press to even up the muscle imbalance and develop good overall shoulder and arm strength.

-- Grip too narrow.
+- Gripping too narrow.
 This will cause you to lose strength in your press and you won’t be able to lift as heavy.

 - Bar gripped too close to fingers.
 This will cause wrist pain as you will lack stability in your wrist and it will have to bear more pressure.
 You won’t have the control you need.
 Make sure to keep the bar gripped deep into the palm.